AppImage/docs.appimage.org/source/packaging-guide/signatures.rst

 You first need to prepare a key for signing.
 If the machine on which the AppImage is generated doesn't have a valid signing key, you can generate a new one using ``gpg --full-gen-key`` (see the gpg documentation for more information about this).
 You should also make sure to backup your private and public keys in a secure location.

+If you use an :ref:`AppImage creation tool <appimage-creation-tools>`, you should use its built-in feature to sign the AppImage.
+However, if your AppImage creation tool doesn't support signing the AppImage, or if you create your AppImage manually, you can also use :ref:`appimagetool` directly to manually sign the AppImage.

 Using an AppImage creation tool
 +++++++++++++++++++++++++++++++